apache/incubator-datalab/USER_GUIDE.md

 As soon as DLab is deployed by an infrastructure provisioning team and you received DLab URL, your username and password – open DLab login page, fill in your credentials and hit Login.

-DLab Web Application uses two-factor authentication algorithm.
-On login user name is validated against:
+DLab Web Application authenticates users against:

--   Open LDAP;
--   AWS IAM;
+-   OpenLdap;

-Make sure that corresponding user has been setup by administrator for each Data Scientist
+-   Cloud Identity and Access Management service user validation;

 | Login error messages               | Reason                                                                           |
 |------------------------------------|----------------------------------------------------------------------------------|